Netflix/falcor/documentation/router.md

 In this section we will examine how the router executes each of the DataSource methods.
 However rather than explain how each DataSource operation works in the abstract, we will define an sample Router and then explain how the DataSource operations are executed against it.

-## Building a Sample Router for the Netflix Application
+## Walkthrough: Building a Router for Netflix

 Netflix is a online streaming video service with millions of subscribers.
 When a member logs on to the Netflix service, they are presented with a list of genres, each of which contains a list of titles which they can stream.